Interreg

 Interreg is a series of programmes to stimulate cooperation between regions in and out of the European Union (EU), funded by the European Regional Development Fund.
 The first Interreg started in 1989.
 Interreg IV covered the period 2007–2013.
 Interreg V (2014–2020) covers all 27 EU member states, the EFTA countries (Norway, Switzerland, Iceland, Liechtenstein), six accession countries and 18 neighbouring countries.
 It has a budget of EUR 10.1 billion, which represents 2.8% of the total of the European Cohesion Policy budget.
 Since the non EU countries don't pay EU membership fee, they contribute directly to Interreg, not through ERDF.

+Interreg VI covers the 2021-2027 period, and was allocated almost EUR 10 billion.
+This evolution of Interreg includes a reinforced cooperation with partner countries with Interreg IPA, Interreg NEXT and the integration of a dedicated strand for cooperation between the EU outermost regions and their neighbouring regions outside the European Union.

-Aims of the programme
+Aims of the programmes

 Interreg is designed to stimulate cooperation between member states of the European Union on different levels.
 One of its main targets is to diminish the influence of national borders in favor of equal economic, social and cultural development of the whole territory of the European Union.

 The Interreg goal is designed to strengthen economic, social and territorial cohesion throughout Europe, by fostering the balanced development of the continent through cross-border, transnational and inter-regional cooperation.
 Special emphasis has been placed on integrating remote regions with those that share external borders with the candidate countries.